 Many people study hard to earn their diploma but before they will have passed the test, some studies for years though that is not needed if you use our free GED practice tests and video lessons.
 You don’t need to sign up or submit an email address, just start learning!
 The test GED (General Education Development) is pretty difficult and you need to know a lot of data and remember many things.
 Follow also our GED news posts and other services to stay at level with everything related to GED testing!

 There are a great number of GED prep sites, from community learning centers and churches to community colleges that are often also a testing site.
-The latest edition of the GED test was introduced in America in the year 2014 and the program involves four testing areas (see above).
+The latest edition of the GED test involves four testing areas (see above).

 - It sounds cheesy but it’s true: You have to believe in yourself